Note: This articles assumes that you have knowledge of the "The Really Short Beginner's Guide".

 a.
 Federation sonkyo: From Chudan no Kamae, bring heels together and squat.
 Do not let your bottom touch your heels.

 b.
-Alternative Sonkyo: Bring your feet together like when at attention.
+Alternate Sonkyo: Bring your feet together like when at attention.

 c.
 Traditional Sonyko for Women: knees are bend 90 degrees.

 1. Go into Chudan.
 It is the Kohai's responsibility to cross swords with the Sempai.

 6. Sageto- Drop your sword from your hip.

 7. Bow properly.

 Also, there must not be a time when any Sensei/Sempai on the line don't have a partner or have to wait on their partner